 Barcelona is renowned as a vibrant hub of artistic expression and architectural wonders.
 At the heart of its allure lie the magnificent works of Antoni Gaudí.
 A Gaudi Barcelona exploration is simply not to be missed, to truly appreciate his visionary creations that have left an indelible mark on the cityscape.

-We spoke with Amada, a Spanish native and Barcelona Local Expert for over 20 years and this week’s Insightful destination expert.
-She tells us more about this renowned Catalan architect, and some lesser-known Gaudi works that are really worth visiting.
+We spoke with Amada, a Spanish native and Barcelona Local Expert for over 20 years.
+She tells us more about this renowned Catalan architect, and talks us through some of the great Gaudi works that you must not miss.

 “With Gaudi, nothing is by coincidence,” Amada says.
 “Everything has a reason, a motive.
 Every little detail is considered, and nothing is there by chance.”